crispinprojects/talkcalendar/README.md

 ## Local Install Using Pre-built Binary (x86 Intel PCs)

 A pre-built 64-bit x86 Talk Calendar executable is available and can be downloaded from the binary directory.
-This has been built using GTK 4.8 and compiled using Debian 12 on Intel hardware.
+This has been built using GTK 4.14 and compiled using Ubuntu 24.04 on Intel hardware.

 Extract the downloaded file which contains the Talk Calendar executable.
 Talk Calendar must have executable permissions to execute.
 If necessary change Talk Calendar file permissions so that it can run as an executable as shown below.